-A dual 2U SPS is used when a 4U DAE with Flash drives is used in a Vault drive configuration.
-Otherwise, the dual 1U SPS is used with the 3U DAE as the Vault drive.
+You use a dual 2U SPS when a 4U DAE with Flash drives is used in a Vault drive configuration in a 40U Dense rack.
+Otherwise, the dual 1U SPS is used with the 2U or 3U DAF as the Vault drive.

-Note: Figure 4 on page 10 shows only the VNX7500 platform components.
+Note: Figure 4 shows only the VNX5700 platform components.
 The DAEs are not shown.